 We've found glitches somewhere in Scratch, right?

 The point is, you should have.
+Before reporting a bug, clear your cache to see if your issue is a caching issue.
+If it's fixed, stop here.
+Your bug was down to your cache.
 The first thing you want to do is make a new topic.
 Alternatively, you can hit the blue button in the corner of the Bugs and Glitches (BaG) forum that says new topic.

 For a subject, summarise your glitch in a few words.
 In my example, I'm going to use “Character limit stays red if limit hit after comment posted”.
 Yes it's jank.
 Yes it's being fixed, but hey.
 Why not?